 If a driver specified a Tag when it acquired the lock, the driver must specify the same Tag when releasing the lock.
 If the tags do not match, this routine asserts on a checked build.

 If the call to IoAcquireRemoveLock did not specify a Tag, then this parameter is NULL.

 The I/O system only uses this parameter on checked builds.

 A driver typically calls this routine in its dispatch code for an IRP_MN_REMOVE_DEVICE request.
 To allow queued I/O requests to complete, each driver should call IoReleaseRemoveLockAndWait after it passes the remove IRP to the next-lower driver, and before it releases memory, calls IoDetachDevice, or calls IoDeleteDevice.
-The call to IoReleaseRemoveLockAndWait enables the bus driver to cancel any IRPs that might be outstanding (for example, an IRP_MN_WAIT_WAKE IRP).
+The IoReleaseRemoveLockAndWait routine waits for the bus driver to cancel any IRPs that might be outstanding (for example, an IRP_MN_WAIT_WAKE IRP).

 A driver must acquire the remove lock before calling IoReleaseRemoveLockAndWait.
 Typically, a driver calls IoAcquireRemoveLock early in its DispatchPnp routine, before the switch statement.
 As a result, the lock is acquired for each PnP operation, including the acquisition that is required before calling IoReleaseRemoveLockAndWait in the code that handles IRP_MN_REMOVE_DEVICE.

 To release a lock from code other than the IRP_MN_REMOVE_DEVICE dispatch code, use IoReleaseRemoveLock.